China's Airbnb-like Tujia raises $300 million to expand overseas

 The deal values Tujia at more than $1 billion, the Chinese company added without disclosing the size of the stake the investors bought.
 By comparison, Airbnb, which operates around the world, is valued at $20 billion.

-Other investors included existing Tujia shareholders and The Ascott Ltd, a serviced residence business owned by Singapore's CapitaLand Ltd, that is leading a consortium to invest $50 million in Tujia.
+Other investors included existing Tujia shareholders and The Ascott Ltd, a serviced residence business owned by Singapore's CapitaLand Ltd, which will invest $50 million.

 The Ascott will also form a $40 million joint venture with Tujia to operate serviced apartments in China, CapitaLand said in a separate statement.
 CapitaLand, Southeast Asia's largest property developer, aims to add 6,000 new units in China by 2020, up from the 14,000 it owns there now.